A Trustworthiness Score to Evaluate DNN Predictions: Results and Discussion

-\subsection{Results and Discussion}
+There are two hyperparameters associated with the trustworthiness score (TS): $\beta$ and $TS_T$.
+For all experiments, we set $\beta = 1$ for all features specifications.
+The $TS_T$ (or the $SS_T$ in the case of detecting suspiciousness) is varied to maximise the F1-Score of the TS method approved predictions.

-Two datasets were used in our evaluation: 1) INRIA Person dataset (dataset size: 902 images) and 2) COCO dataset (dataset size: 328,000 images).
-The INRIA dataset has served as a lightweight dataset for development and early testing, whilst the COCO dataset is used to ensure the method scales to larger datasets.
+\section{Results and Discussion}

-To evaluate our TCS approach we analyse the counts of True Positives (TP), False Positives (FP) and False Negatives (FN) for the main classifier using the ground truth (GT) and using our TCS monitoring method.
-GT are the annotations provided with the dataset, which are usually provided by human analysing and labeling the data.
+To evaluate our method we analyse against ground truth the True Positives (TP), False Positives (FP) and False Negatives (FN) for trustworthy predictions based on 1) the model confidence only then 2) the trustworthiness score.
 The metrics often used to analyse TP, FP and FN are Precision, Recall and F1 score.
-Precision is calculated as $\frac{TP}{TP+FP}$ which is meant to convey how many of the classifier's predictions are accurate out of all its predictions.
-Recall on the other hand expresses the rate of the classifier getting correct predictions.
+Precision is calculated as $\frac{TP}{TP+FP}$ which is meant to convey how many of the predictions are accurate out of all predictions.
+Recall on the other hand, expresses the rate of the classifier getting correct predictions.
 This is calculated as $\frac{TP}{TP+FN}$.
 Often as one tries to increase Precision, Recall tends to decrease as a result.
 Ideally one aims to maximise both Precision and Recall.
 The F1 score is used to express the maximisation of both precision and recall simultaneously.
-This is given by $\frac{2\cdot\text{Precision}\cdot\text{Recall}}{\text{Precision}+\text{Recall}}$.
-Our hypotheses is that the closer the the main classifier's F1 score based on TCS is to the GT evaluation, the more reliable the TCS setup is to represent the GT during operation.
+This is given by $\frac{2\cdot Precision\cdot Recall}{Precision + Recall}$.
+The aim of our approach is to improve Precision whilst keeping the F1 Score approximately the same or improving it.
+Therefore, we mainly focus on Precision improvements but we also monitor F1 score.